Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 **HOW TO USE**

-We will use  Docker containers to deploy our nodes.
-To install Docker, see [Docker's website](https://www.docker.com/).
-We will use Kubernetes to orchestrates our nodes.

-We will use a customed Node.js container as our VOD's node:
+We will use a customed Node.js container as our VOD's node so that it is ready to go:
 ```
 (insert our image here)
 docker pull